 A party on a plate.

 It is generally considered risky (ergo, bad) to try a recipe for the first time for a crowd.
 And then there are Maida Heatter recipes, which I trust implicitly.
-Enter this buttermilk vanilla birthday cake, with sprinkles for good measure.
+Enter this buttermilk vanilla birthday rainbow sprinkle cake, a funfetti cake from scratch that everyone will love.

 Maida Heatter, the “Queen of Cake,” died last year at age 102.
 She left a hefty legacy of trustworthy, impressive-yet-unpretentious, and — most importantly — delicious home-baking recipes.
 Maida told every one with her signature voice: a blend of dear friend, witty teacher, and gossipy aunt.